I think most of us can say that self care is really important and it’s certainly something that’s discussed more than it ever was in the past.

 You may have heard the concept of a growth mindset rather than a fixed mindset and one of the main elements of that is understanding that we’re always learning.

 And there are so many resources available nowadays to be able to learn.
-It used to often involve a trip to the library to get that book, or perhaps sign up to that evening class, whereas now you can just go onto the internet and find a whole host of information to help you to learn – eg Massive Open Online Courses (MOOCs) with the universities, more specific courses on platforms like Coursera or Udemy.
+It used to often involve a trip to the library to get that book, or perhaps sign up to that evening class, whereas now you can just go onto the internet and find a whole host of information to help you to learn – eg Massive Open Online Courses (MOOCs) and free online courses with the universities, more specific courses on platforms like Coursera or Udemy.
 You can read books, you can watch videos, you can go onto YouTube, you can watch TED Talks.

 Anything you want to learn now you can find very easily.
 So find something, and get learning!